-Po and his squad and the rest of my men had finally joined me.
-I heard Po call out my name and turned just in time to find one of the monsters behind me.
-Before the butt of his canon was able to crush my skull I dropped to my knees and with a powerful swing of my sword removed both his hands.
-The severed limbs landed with a thud to the ground and he let out a terrible roar as the weapon rolled away from him.
-I stopped and stood for just a moment and beheld the spectacle before me.
+Po, his squad, and the rest of Jayk’s men had finally joined him.
+He heard Po call out his name and turned just in time to find one of the monsters behind him.
+Before the charge of his electrostatic cannon was able to ignite his skull, Jayk dropped to his knees and with a powerful swing of his sword removed the Sky Reaper’s hand.
+The severed limb landed with a thud to the ground and the creature let out a terrible wail as the weapon rolled away from it.
+Jayk stopped and stood for just a moment and beheld the spectacle before him.
 It was grotesque and violent.
 The Sky Reapers were fierce.
-A heavy fog began to manifest and surround the battlefield.
-It was the cloud produced from the firing of the beasts electrical weapons.
-More of them began to emerge from within the slave facility.
-As they did Ideo and Rensa brought their troops from the sides and came rushing in to join the carnage.
-Ideo broke from the pack and headed undetected to one of the nearby vessels.
-She was going to use her explosives to immobilize it.
+A heavy fog began to manifest and hang over the battlefield.
+It was the cloud produced from the electrification of water vapor in the surrounding air.
+More of the beasts began to emerge from within the slave facility.
+As they did, Ideo and Rensa brought their troops from the sides and came rushing in to join the carnage.
+Ideo broke from the pack and headed undetected to one of the nearby airships hoping to use her explosives to immobilize it.

 It began with a garden.